HiJen14/HiJen14.github.io/pages/windwaker/aircancel.md

 <p>- Pressing start in a rhythm.</p>
 <p>Faster presses can make the air meter go slower but swimming cost more time.
 The air meter will always deplete eventually do.</p>
 <br />
-<p><b>How I think it works:</b> The calculations of link forward swimming speed probably gets calculated earlier in a frame then the air meter depletion.
+<p><b>How it probably works:</b> The calculations of link forward swimming speed probably gets calculated earlier in a frame then the air meter depletion.
 So pausing before the air depletion calculations, makes the game eat this calculation.
 Because it can't do it while the game is paused.</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>